 So let’s review.

-Has Virginia created "about 60,000 new jobs" since McDonnell came to office, as the governor claimed on Nov.
-2?
+Regardless of credit, have "about 60,000 net new jobs" been created in Virginia since February?
 It depends how you measure "about."
 The correct number at the time was 55,400.
 The governor was a little bit off, but he wasn’t blowing smoke.